 Brittany ScottAssociate | Medical Devices and Drugs

-Brittany Scott joined Beasley Allen in October 2014 as an attorney in our Mass Torts section.
+Brittany joined Beasley Allen Law Firm in October 2014 as a lawyer in our Mass Torts Section.
 She is working on cases where the regular use of talcum powder by women in the genital area for personal hygiene has been linked to the development of ovarian cancer.

-Brittany has served as part of a team of attorneys who took two talcum powder cases to trial.
-In February 2016, a St. Louis, Mo., jury found Johnson & Johnson liable for the death of Jackie Fox, and awarded her family $72 million in damages.
-In May 2016, another St. Louis jury awarded Gloria Ristesund $55 million in damages, finding Johnson & Johnson liable for Ms. Ristesund’s damages related to her ovarian cancer.
-Brittany also helped in preparing for a third talc trial in October 2016, where a St. Louis jury awarded Deborah Giannecchini $70.075 million for her injuries suffered in relation to her ovarian cancer.
+Brittany has served as part of a team of attorneys who took three talcum powder cases to trial.
+In February 2016, a St. Louis, Missouri, jury found Johnson & Johnson liable for the death of Jackie Fox, and awarded her family $72 million in damages.
+In May 2016, another St. Louis jury awarded Gloria Ristesund $55 million in damages, finding Johnson & Johnson liable for Ristesund’s damages related to her ovarian cancer.
+In October 2016, a St. Louis jury awarded Deborah Giannecchini $70.075 million for her injuries suffered in relation to her ovarian cancer.

-She graduated cum laude from Cumberland School of Law at Samford University in May 2014, where she was a Dean’s Scholarship recipient.
-Brittany was Copy Editor for the Cumberland Law Review and included in two publications: Brittany Norman, Case Note, State jury decision reigns supreme in determination of sufficiency of evidence for federal habeas relief.
+Brittany graduated cum laude from Cumberland School of Law at Samford University in May 2014, where she was a Dean’s Scholarship recipient.
+Brittany was copy editor for the Cumberland Law Review and included in two publications: Brittany Norman, Case Note, State jury decision reigns supreme in determination of sufficiency of evidence for federal habeas relief.
 Cavazos v.
 Smith, 132 S. Ct.
 2 (2011), 43 CUMB.
 L. REV. 347 (2013) and Brittany Norman, Eleventh Circuit: Survey of Recent Decisions—Constitutional Law—Beason-Hammon Alabama Taxpayer and Citizen Protection Act, 43 CUMB.
 L. REV. 627 (2013).
-Brittany also was Oral Advocate on the National Moot Court Team for two years and competed in the 2013 and 2014 Cristol, Kahn, Paskay Cup Moot Court Competition and the 2013 and 2014 Duberstein Bankruptcy Moot Court Competition; was a 2012 Parham Williams Trial Competition Quarterfinalist; was a finalist in the 2012 Saad Moot Court Competition; and was President of Christian Legal Society.
-Brittany currently serves on Cumberland’s Alumni Admission Board.

 Brittany is a member of the Junior League of Montgomery.
-Brittany and her husband, Mac, live in Prattville and are members of Church of the Highlands.
+Brittany and her husband, Mac, live in Montgomery, Alabama, and are members of Church of the Highlands.

 - Alabama State Bar